 <main>, exactly once per page.

-What the audit checks
+What does the main-landmark audit check?

 Lighthouse confirms the rendered DOM contains exactly one <main> element (or an element with role="main").
 Pages missing it score 0 on this audit.